samueldeotti/todo-list/README.md

     ```bash
     docker compose up --build
     ```
+    Note that the backend might crash sometimes while waiting for the database to become available.
+Please wait stabilize and connect successfully.

 6. Wait for a new tab to open in your browser, or open it manually.
 The application usually runs on port 3000, but it may open on a different port.
 If you encounter issues, check the terminal for the specified port.